As an Amazon Associate, I earn from qualifying purchases.

 a white skillet with creamy smoked salmon pasta topped with chopped parsley.

-This smoked salmon pasta recipe feels like a dinner for a special occasion, but it’s easy enough to whip up on a busy weeknight.
-Smoky salmon and fettuccine are tossed in a creamy lemon-infused sauce to create an irresistible dish!
+This creamy smoked salmon fettuccine feels like a dinner for a special occasion, but it’s easy enough to whip up on a busy weeknight.
+Smoky salmon and al dente pasta are tossed in a quick, homemade creamy lemon-infused sauce to create an irresistible dish!

 Ingredients